 If you are disputing Liability for the charge you should write in the first instance to the Revenues and Benefits Section stating why you should not be held liable in order to give the section time to investigate the matter.

 On the day of the hearing (as stated on the Summons) the Council will apply for a Liability Order which will incur additional costs.
 The Liability Order gives the Council additional ways to collect the outstanding balance, which include:

 - Requesting Financial Information

-- Using a bailiff to take control of (seize) your personal goods and possessions for sale at public auction
+- Using an Enforcement Agent (bailiff) to take control of (seize) your personal goods and possessions for sale at public auction

 - Taking insolvency action against you (either personally or corporately)

 - Taking committal action, which could lead to a custodial sentence